Why Communication Disorders?

 Communication Disorders may be the major for you if you:

 - derive personal satisfaction from making positive differences in people’s lives

 - are independent and responsible

 If this description fits you, enroll in CD 101, Introduction to Communication Disorders, to learn more about this exciting field of study.

 Why Communication Disorders at Marshall University

 Marshall has instructors with both clinical and academic experience.
 The Communication Disorders Department has an open-door policy and a small instructor-to student ratio which encourages students to discuss course and clinical work one-on-one with the faculty.
 Students are provided opportunities to observe a variety of clients on-site at the Marshall University Speech and Hearing Center, and at the Luke Lee Listening, Language, and Learning Lab, West Virginia’s first preschool for deaf children who choose spoken language.
-Communication Disorders majors follow a prescribed program of study providing the basis for graduate study.
-Marshall University offers a graduate program in speech-language pathology that is accredited by the Council of Academic Accreditation of the American Speech, Language and Hearing Association (ASHA).
+Communication Disorders majors follow a prescribed program providing foundational knowledge for graduate study.

 The master of science education program in speech language pathology at Marshall University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.